Thanking donors is THE most important step in fundraising.

 Truly, if you aren’t thanking donors well, you run that risk.

-Your thank-you letter plays an important role in fundraising that you can leverage to build relationships or ignore and suffer the consequences.
+Your donor thank you letter plays an important role in fundraising that you can leverage to build relationships – or ignore, and suffer the consequences.

 Cycle of Giving